104 East 10th Street

 Mountain Home, Arkansas

-We are a Transitional Housing Ministry for Women and Children
+We are a Transitional Housing Ministry for Women

 and are excited to share our mission with you!
 Gamma House is here to provide a hand up and not a handout.
 Gamma House does not receive federal funding and is a 501 c(3) non-profit organization.
 We are funded primarily through private donors such as you!
 If you are interested in giving financially and supporting our mission, you can make a donation today!